Aliherawi7/Micro-Frontend-App/README.md

-# MicroFrontendApp
+# Keep Notes
+using the microfrontend architecture in order to improve my skills in angular and its environment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run run:all` for a dev server.
+Navigate to `http://localhost:4000/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding